Tenants Responsibilities

 This term says that the contract-holder has to tell the landlord of any faults or damage which the landlord is expected to repair.
 Where the fault or damage is not the landlord’s responsibility (for example, because the contract-holder caused the damage through a lack of proper care) the contract-holder has to carry out the repair.

-Ending tenancy - You also have a responsibility to end the tenancy in the correct manner.
+You also have a responsibility to end the tenancy in the correct manner.
 If you do not end the tenancy in the correct manner, or in agreement (in writing) with the landlord you may end up being liable for rent payments even if you no longer live at the property.
-See ending your tenancy.
+See our Ending Contract page for further information.